vasusharma7/Text-Editor/README.md

 # Text Editor

-A C based text-editor built with ncurses library.
+A C based text-editor built with Ncurses library.

 Data structures used - list,stack.